juliasyh/bvmodelgen3/README.md

 4. Install cheart-python-io.
 Follow the instructions [here](https://gitlab.eecs.umich.edu/jilberto/cheart-python-io) (you will need access to Gitlab).

+# Inputs
+The inputs of the `main.py` script are the short axis, four chamber, three chamber, and two chamber (SA, LA_4CH, LA_3CH, LA_2CH) cine images and the valve segmentation on the first frame.

+For the valve segmentation, select points using label 1 for MV, 2 for TV, 3 for AV. *If there is more than one slice for the 3CH view, only add points in one!*

 ### TODO list
 * Smooth valve position?